 Textual Complexity

-Throughout the year, students will be given a variety of (mostly nonfiction) texts to engage with in several ways.
-The subject matter will range across political and social issues from several periods of American history.
-Because of their age and subject matter, many of these texts will have complex vocabulary and syntax.
-Others may concern or include outdated (or even offensive) language, concern controversial subject matter, and/or contribute to a student experiencing difficult-to-process feelings.
+Students will be given a variety of (mostly fictional) texts to engage with throughout the year.
+The subject matter will range across political and social issues from several periods both implicit and explicit to American history.
+Because of their age and subject matter, some of these texts will have complex vocabulary and syntax; others may concern or include outdated (or even offensive) language and controversial subject matter, and may contribute to a student experiencing challenging concepts and reaction.

 Because of this, it is vital that students consider texts carefully, critically, and respectfully.
-Asking questions and doing research about the larger meaning, purpose, and effect of a particular idea or certain kinds of language in a text is deeply important for the work students will do in this classroom and beyond.
-In a media ecosystem that is constantly vying for attention, especially from young people, one of the only ways a student can find their own voice is by reasonably considering the perspectives they encounter and reflecting on how they encounter perspectives other than those that are familiar to them.
-As activist Parker Palmer has succinctly written, “When the going gets tough, turn to wonder.”
+Asking questions and doing research about the larger meaning, purpose, and effect of a particular idea or certain kinds of language is deeply important for the work students will do in this classroom and their endeavors beyond.
+In the media ecosystem that is constantly vying for our attention, especially from young people, one of the only ways students can find their own voice is by reasonably considering the various perspectives they encounter.
+As Parker Palmer has written, “When the going gets tough, turn to wonder.”

 Materials